versity/scoutfs-scripts/benchmarks/README.md

 This collection of benchmarking scripts can be used to test various aspects of ScoutAM systems.
 The current focus is device performance for ScoutFS filesystems.

 > [!CAUTION]
+>
+> !!!CAN DESTROY DATA WRITTEN TO DEVICES.
+USE AT YOUR OWN RISK!!!
+>
 > The benchmarks described in this document are destructive to data/metadata previously written to devices.
+DO NOT RUN ON PRODUCTION SYSTEMS WITHOUT EXTREME CAUTION AND BACKUPS OF IMPORTANT DATA.
 >
-> DO NOT RUN THESE BENCHMARKS ON PRODUCTION SYSTEMS WITHOUT EXTREME CAUTION!
+> Versity is not responsible for data loss due to running these benchmarks improperly.

 ## FIO I/O Benchmarks ##